UNSW-oceanography/NRS-temperature/README.md

 <br><br>
 This folder contains code for estimating temperature trends using the Ensemble Empirical Mode Decomposition (EEMD) method, and the Theil-Sen Slope Estimator (TSSE) / Mann-Kendall (MK) combined method.
-The scripts do not run stand-alone.
-Rather they contain snippets of code that can be copied and adapted for a user's particular needs.

 <br>
 Refer to 'TEMPM.yml' to see a list of python packages contained in the environment when developing the python code.
 If you get any errors, it's possibly because you are using a different version of a particular python package.